 Get the Book

 Every day, more US citizens talk about living in Mexico.
 There is less conversation around dying in Mexico.
 This book changes that.
-Talking about death, and planning for it, helps us live with greater peace and purpose.
-Most likely, these are the very same values that compelled us to move to Mexico.
-We can live more fully in Mexico, by planning for how we might die.
+Talking about death, and planning for it, can inspire us to live with greater peace and purpose.
+These are likely the very same values that compelled you to move to Mexico.
+Live more fully in Mexico by directly addressing your wishes for end of life there.

-As a US immigrant to Mexico, you may have already made end-of-life plans in the US.
-Learn why you need to do the same for Mexico, and how.
+If you have already made end-of-life plans in the US, learn why you need to do the same for Mexico, and how.

 Explore What’s Inside